Skip to content

 Seven Principles of Somatic Attention

-These are not commandments.
-They are observations from years of learning to listen to the body instead of override it.
+Less commandments than observations, gathered over years of learning to listen to the body instead of override it.
 They are the foundation this journal is built on.

 1. 01